Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Interactive_mode.md

 ---

-    title: Use  interactive mode
+    title: "Use  interactive mode "
-    linkTitle: Using interactive mode
+    linkTitle: "Using interactive mode"
-    weight: 140
+    weight: 130

----
-CFTUTIL can be used in an interactive mode, which consists of several operating modes that use the same CFTUTIL operations regardless of the operating system.
+---CFTUTIL can be used in an interactive mode, which consists of several operating modes that use the same CFTUTIL operations regardless of the operating system.

 <span id="Data_entry_in_command_line"></span>